Goulustis/dawify/README.md

-# dawify
+# Dawify
-Turn any mp4 to DAW file
+Turn any mp4 to DAW file (We'll focus on midi for now)

-# install
+# Install
 ```bash
 # at the root project directory, run:
 python -m pip install .